emacs-mirror/emacs/mps/manual/source/pool/snc.rst

 * Does not support allocation via :c:func:`mps_alloc`.

 * Supports allocation via :term:`allocation points` only.
+If an allocation point is created in an SNC pool, the call to :c:func:`mps_ap_create` takes no additional parameters.

 * Does not support deallocation via :c:func:`mps_free`.